Flexible council tenancies

 antisocial behaviour

-Staying in your home when the fixed term ends
+What happens when the fixed term ends?

-Towards the end of your fixed term tenancy, the council can offer you either:
+At the end of your fixed term tenancy, the council can offer you either:

 another flexible fixed term tenancy

-If the council does none of these things, you automatically become a periodic secure tenant when the fixed term ends.
+If the council does none of these things, you become a periodic secure tenant when the fixed term ends.

 If the council decides not to renew your tenancy